chhaack/plexDB/README.md

 simple java application for searching the plex db for missing episodes

-absolutly basic - only checks if seasons or episodes between are missing - no checks with online sources!
+absolutely basic - only checks if seasons or episodes between are missing - no checks with online sources!

+read only - should work with running plex media server.

+USE AT YOUR OWN RISK!

 java -jar plexDB.jar listmissingshows <<full qualified db>>